Sebasmadridmx/SMO-WGS84-TO-BNG/README.md

 # SMO WGS84 TO BNG

 Convert between WGS84 (GPS latitude/longitude) and OSGB36 British National Grid (easting/northing) using a 7-parameter Helmert transformation.
 Pure Ruby, no external dependencies.
+Hydraulic modelling licences are expensive and I try to keep everything I build open source and free to use.
+If this gem saves you time, any support is genuinely appreciated.

 <p align="center">
   <a href="https://buymeacoffee.com/smadrid">